BEAST-Fitting/beast/docs/beast_development.rst

   The master branch of this repository is the version that is distributed.

-- Log in to your github account, and on the top right corner of the BEAST repository page click on the 'Fork' button.
+- Log in to your github account, and on the top right corner of the BEAST repository page click on the ``Fork`` button.
 This will create a copy of the repository in your github accout.

 - Clone a copy of your fork to your local computer.
 If you have a copy of